scorpion3013/minecraft-account-recovery-tool/README.md

           Checking if an username is three letters or shorter.
           Checking if an account has a rank on Hypixel and which level the account is.
           Checking if an account has a rank on Mineplex.
+          Checking if an account has a rank on HiveMC.

 Todolist: ban checker, more special_checks